NaturalFractals/awesome-tango/README.md

 ### Contributing
 All links are welcome, just submit a pull request!
 Thanks to all!

-#### *If there is a project or link here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
-Thank you!*

 ## Official Resources
 * [Official Site](https://www.google.com/atap/project-tango/)
 * [Get Started](https://developers.google.com/project-tango/)